OSU-BMBL/micah/README.md

 ## Description ##

-MICAH provides an explainable deep learning framework to identify cancer-associated intratumoral microbial communities.
+MICAH provides an explainable graph neural framework to identify cancer-associated intratumoral microbial communities.
 The microbial species-sample abundance matrix is required input in MICAH, while metabolic and phylogenetic relation matrices are optional inputs.
 The output is microbial communities composed of species with significantly high attention scores for each cancer type.

 If you have any questions or feedback, please contact Qin Ma qin.ma@osumc.edu.